-To help museums increase access to their collections, and bring cultural education into hard-to-reach places.
+To help museums increase access to their collections, and connect people through shared histories.

 Museum collections flowing beyond the walls of their buildings into new contexts and spaces.
 The Box becomes a conduit for new histories being recorded and shared as objects are converted into stories.

 - Creativity is as important as numeracy and literacy.

 - Tech is a tool, not our master.